mckunkel/clas12docs/OfflineSoftware/source/calibration/monitoringPlugins.rst

 The gui program is included in coatjava distribution.
 Run the code "bin/clas12ui", then choose "Plugins/Load" from menu, the plugin list will appear, choose FTOF plugin.
 Then choose "File/Process File" and choose an EVIO file to run.
-The plugin will automatically run all events throu plugin and the drawComponent() method will be called each time mouse passes over a detector component.
+The plugin will automatically run all events through plugin and the drawComponent() method will be called each time mouse passes over a detector component.
 Here is a screenshot of the GUI: